 It might sounds strange to hear someone speak of “the man behind monergism,” since the word monergism–in theological parlance–is used to denote the singular working of God in Christ in the regeneration and justification of sinners.
 In that sense, you would be right to assume that I am referring to Jesus Christ, who is Himself the God-Man.
-I’m actually referring to John Hendryx, the man behind Monergism.com.
+However, I’m actually referring to John Hendryx, the man behind Monergism.com.

 The first time I stumbled across Monergism was also the first time I heard the word used–the meaning of which itself encourages careful theological study!
 Sometime late in the fall of 2001 I stumbled across this wonderful site.
 I was a newly converted Christian, eager to read everything I could so that I might better understand the theology of Scripture.
-I remember reading several articles on Covenant Theology, the role of Israel in the redemptive-history and Christology–all of which had a huge influence on my theological development.
+I remember reading several articles on Covenant Theology, the role of Israel in redemptive-history and about Christology–all of which had a huge influence on my theological development.